massgov/mayflower-patternlab/docs/visual-regression.md

 Visual Regression Testing
 =========================

 This repository uses [BackstopJS](https://garris.github.io/BackstopJS/) for visual regression testing!
 BackstopJS works by collecting *reference* images of Template and Page patterns.
-Reference images are later compared to to the current state after you make changes.
+Reference images are later compared to the current state after you make changes.

 ### Prerequisites: